briana-barajas/climatree-mapping-FORK/README.md

 **Coupled Model Intercomparison Project Phase 5 (CMIP5):** An ensemble of climate prediction models used to predict CWD change between historic (1970-2000) and end-of-century (2090-2100)

-## This repository has 5 Rmarkdown files in 2 categories:
+## This repository has 5 Rmarkdown files:

-[Category 1:] First 2 files that were modified to run with updated TerraClimate data.
-The outputs from these files were used as inputs in the Category 2 files below.

 **1_climate_niche.R** --> This markdown document explores how historical climate impacts weather sensitivity of tree species.

 **2_plot_level_regression.R** --> This document uses plot-level regressions of RWI sensitivity to annual weather variations.

-[Category 2:] 3 files of scripts modified from a global to a species-level analysis of tree sensitivity and vulnerability.

 **3_run_regressions.R** --> This script species-level regressions to analyze the impact of historical climate on weather sensitivity (combines CMIP5 data with TerraClimate data)